 The Dōtombori (道頓堀) is a very famous shopping and restaurant street in the central amusement district Namba & among foreigners and locals alike the most popular attraction in Osaka.
 Before the World Wars it used to be a district of theaters and nightlife, but is now is more of a shopping mile with thousands of restaurants and bars.

-If you want to see the huge neon billboard and street food galore, this is the place you want to go.
+If you want to see the huge neon billboard and street food galore, this is the place you want to go to.
 You can basically spend a whole day here and not see it all.
 You’ll also find the famous Glico billboard here and even some pretty epic gaming arcades.

 4. Watch Bunraku